- River Rally

 Attendees with many years of community-based watershed protection experience cross paths with folks that are brand new to the movement.
 The structure emphasizes peer learning as well as engaging natural resource professionals to enrich discussions and to teach advanced topics.

-River Rally 2013 - located in the Mississippi River Basin - will have a special focus on environmental justice and human health issues (as they relate to our water resources).
 We expect more than 400 clean water advocates from across the country, and River Rally provides an excellent opportunity to share your experience with a broad audience.
 Please review the guidelines and instructions below before submitting an application.
+Proposal Deadline is October 9, 2014

 Presenters are allowed to submit more than one workshop proposal, but each proposal must be submitted separately.
 The ideal workshops will focus on a combination of instruction and hands-on-skill-building, not just lecturing.
 Workshops that are results oriented, focus on success stories or lessons learned, and provide strategies for improved management and stewardship of watersheds are encouraged.